-The cryptographic boundary of the EC100x is defined as the metal case enclosing all of the system components.
+The cryptographic boundary of the EC200 is defined as the metal case enclosing all of the system components.
 The module is accessible only through well-defined physical ports, including an internal Ethernet port (connected to the LAN), an external Ethernet port (connected to the WLAN), LEDs, a serial port, a power switch, and a power connector.
-(The module has two additional Ethernet ports and one additional serial port.
-These ports are not initialized or used in the FIPS-compliant version of the EC100x.)
+(The module has one additional serial port.
+This port is not initialized or used in the FIPS-compliant version of the EC200.)

-Figure 1 - Physical Ports of the Module
+Figure 1 - Front Physical Ports of the EC200